BMatewos/Patient-Drug-Info-Chatbot-with-Insights-from-Real-Patients-Reviews/README.md

 *Figure 5: Top 10 Conditions*

 This bar chart shows the ten most frequently mentioned conditions.
-Depression, Pain, and Anxiety are the top conditions, reflecting prevalent health concerns
+Depression, Pain, and Anxiety are the top conditions, reflecting prevalent health concerns.
+The overwhelming focus on birth control suggests it is a primary concern among users.Mental health conditions like depression and anxiety are significant themes, indicating a need for support and treatment in these areas.A variety of physical health issues are also discussed, emphasizing the diverse range of conditions that users are addressing.

 <img width="479" alt="most common drugs" src="https://github.com/user-attachments/assets/d450149d-5bdb-4874-8b72-68216fe99cf5">